kazumikascadia/Prizmo365/README.md

     - Found at [Momentjs NPM](https://www.npmjs.com/package/moment)

 ## Credits
-Thank you to [Staria](https://github.com/StariaRose/) to hosting the server for Prizmo and to [Fekie](https://github.com/fekie) for providing code for this project.
+Thank you to [Staria](https://github.com/StariaRose/) for your support and to [Fekie](https://github.com/fekie) for providing code for this project.
 And to you, dear viewer, for viewing this program.
 This project wouldn't be possible without everyone involved.